jhkette/lbsme/README.md

 --sanity - (sets up sanity CMS)

---schemas  - (for zod - a validation library - only used for login at the moment)
+--schemas  - (for zod - a validation library)

 middleware.ts - (the middleware file stops a user from accessing authorised content before they have signed in - eg /dashboard)